Keyboard shortcuts

 }

-The power of a type system, the expressiveness of functional programming, and the reliability of the highly concurrent, fault tolerant Erlang runtime, with a familiar and modern syntax.
+Gleam combines the guarantees of a strong type system, the expressiveness of functional programming, and the reliability of the highly concurrent Erlang runtime.

-Running on the battle-tested Erlang virtual machine that powers planet-scale systems such as WhatsApp and Ericsson, Gleam is ready for workloads of any size.
+Running on the Erlang virtual machine - the same platform behind large-scale systems such as WhatsApp - Gleam is built for production workloads of any size.

 fn spawn_task(i) {